-- Texas’ Spanish and Mexican heritage is deeply ingrained and one of the most fascinating and charming aspects of this great city.
-If this sort of thing is your bag, I suggest you visit one of the city’s five Spanish missions, the most famous one to be precise; the Alamo.
-This ostensibly run-down and nondescript old building is one of the most hallowed landmarks in Texas and the U.S. as a whole, being made a UNESCO World Heritage Site in 2015 (along with the other four missions that make up San Antonio Missions National Historical Park).
+This ostensibly run-down and nondescript old building is one of the most hallowed landmarks in Texas and the U.S., being made a UNESCO World Heritage Site in 2015 (along with the other four missions that make up San Antonio Missions National Historical Park).

-Centrally located in downtown San Antonio, this mission, turned fortress is a must-see for history buffs, with old bullet holes still visible from the horrific battle that was waged here during the Texas Revolution.
+Centrally located in downtown San Antonio, this mission-turned-fortress is a must-see for history buffs, with old bullet holes still visible from the horrific battle waged here during the Texas Revolution.
 Along with the Riverwalk, this is an essential stop for anyone vacationing in San Antonio.

-- Looking for some peace and quiet?
+Looking for some peace?
 Perhaps you’re interested in some of the city’s most interesting events?
 Wanna see the city from a unique angle?
 Kids and adults alike will enjoy a trip to Hemisfair.
-This fantastic park, hosting charming sculptures, water features, and a kids’ playground is also where you’ll find the Institute of Texan Cultures, where you can learn about the state’s multicultural history.
+This fantastic park, hosting charming sculptures, water features, and a kids’ playground, is also where you’ll find the Institute of Texan Cultures, where you can learn about the state’s multicultural history.

-- If you aren’t afraid of heights, you can head to the Observation Deck of the 750ft tall Tower of the Americas and snap some pics.
-Check out their calendar, as Hemisfair hosts a number of great regular and one-off events including workouts, story times, and even a night market!
+If you aren’t afraid of heights, head to the Observation Deck of the 750ft tall Tower of the Americas and snap some pics.
+Check out their calendar, as Hemisfair hosts a number of great regular and one-off events, including workouts, story times, and even a night market!

 Where to Stay in Downtown San Antonio

-- Best Budget Hotel – La Quinta Inn by Wyndham San Antonio Market Square
+- Budget Hotel – La Quinta Inn by Wyndham San Antonio Market Square

-- Best Luxury Hotel – The St. Anthony, a Luxury Collection Hotel
+- Luxury Hotel – The St. Anthony, a Luxury Collection Hotel

 4. Alamo Heights